JosephCrispell/basicPlotteR/README.md

 - `watermark` for adding a transparent text label onto an existing plot
 - `plotFASTA` a quick way to visualise a nucleotide alignment
 - `addPoints` for adding non-overlapping points onto existing R plot
+- `radarChart` for create a skills radar chart to map skills status and progress

 ## `addTextLabels`
 ```